oliveirahenrique70/appsilon/README.md

 *  ### ```fast_XC50_analysis.R```

+The pipeline perform the data anlysis for the **BiochemQC** and **MPro** experiments, it´s important to highligth that these experiments can be developed as a single plate or multiplate.

-This pipeline perform the data anlysis for the *BiochemQC* and *MPro* experiments.
-The code uses as input data an Excel and a Extensible Markup Language files obtained using two different equipments BMG and D300
+The code uses as input data an Excel and XML files obtained using two different equipments BMG and D300.

 * #### ```longitudinal_biochemqc.R```